finnagin/OperationsAndWorkflows/docs/lookup.md

 # lookup

 This operation adds knodes/kedges and (complete) results.
+It is equivalent to the workflow fill + bind + complete_results.
 Implementations of this operation are _unique_; their behavior is not fully-specified by the operation parameters.

 ### examples